 This lightweight backpack is uber comfortable, with tons of compartments and pockets to help keep me organized.
 Other pluses include back ventilation, adjustable padded hip, back and shoulder straps, an x-frame construction, a wet pocket and is hydration system compatible.

 I LOVE this bag.
 Not only does it come in bold colors, but it has tons of storage, compartments and a comfortable ergonomic handle.
 Tech features include location tracking (via optional upgrade unit), a companion scale and gear charging capabilities.
-Get $50 off with the link above!

 Want to pack light and travel with just a carry on?
 These packing cubes help you get more into your luggage while still staying organized.
 Give each cube a theme of sorts and store similar items together in their own designated luggage section.